caprica64/AWS-Service-Catalog/README.md

 2022-03-13 > Added NAT Gateway template, tested Service Catalog.
 Added ECS/ALB Stack and added Service/Task stack.
 2022-03-14 > Moved ALB Listener from Services stack into the ALB one, since the listener is shared between several services using same port
 2022-03-14 > Finished v1.0.0 by taking all parameters out.
 Pending now, add ECR repo code within the Service stack.
+2022-04-15 > Include new ECR repo code in the Service/Task code